3MT™ AT GEORGIA STATE

 Contact Dori Neptune at [email protected].

-Three Minute Thesis (3MT) Competitor Workshop: Preparing Your 3MT Presentation
+Three Minute Thesis (3MT) Competitor Workshop: Preparing Your 3MT Presentation - Virtual

 Designing Presentations for Maximum Impact (oral & visual)

-Thursday, February 29, 2024 | 1 p.m. | Register
+Thursday, February 20, 2025 | 2 p.m. | Join the Session

 Whether you’re presenting a research paper at a conference or defending your research at your thesis/dissertation defense, drawing on basic visual communication principles will improve the delivery of your next research presentation.
-This workshop will help you plot your escape from the PowerPoint wasteland and develop engaging presentations with functional design, good flow, and meaningful graphics.
+This workshop will help you plot your escape from the PowerPoint wasteland and develop engaging presentations with functional design, good flow and meaningful graphics.

 Writing for a Broader Audience: How to Convey Complex Ideas in Clear, Accessible Prose - NCDD Featured Webinar